 Sue Wrbican is an artist living and working in the Washington, DC metro area.
 In 2014 she presented her installation and lecture “Continue the Temporary and It Becomes Forever” at the Zizek Studies conference at the University of Cincinnati’s College of Design, Art, Architecture and Planning.
-In 2015 her work “The Eventual Outcome of an Instant” will be on view at the Seligmann Center in Sugar Loaf, NY.
+In 2015 her work “The Eventual Outcome of an Instant” was constructed at the Seligmann Center in Sugar Loaf, NY.

-She has held residencies at the Robert Rauschenberg Residency in Captiva, Florida, Kala Art Institute in Berkeley, California and The Atlantic Center for the Arts in New Smyrna Beach, Florida.
+She has held residencies at the Robert Rauschenberg Residency in Captiva, Florida, Kala Art Institute in Berkeley, California, The Atlantic Center for the Arts in New Smyrna Beach, Florida and STUD Residency in Catlett, Virginia.
 She is a founding member of the Floating Lab Collective whose projects have been exhibited widely in venues such as ZKM, Karlsruhe, Germany and the Nathan Cummings Foundation, NYC, NY.

 Her studio is located in the Monroe Street ArtsWalk in the Brookland neighborhood of Washington, DC.
 Sue Wrbican teaches in the School of Art at George Mason University and her education includes an MFA in Photography from the Rhode Island School of Design and BA in English Writing with a concentration in poetry from the University of Pittsburgh.

 ** At this time there are no images on the site.
 Apologies for this as some of the files were corrupted resulting in removal.
 Please check back soon for re-do with images!
 In the meantime you can see some of my work featured at Washington Project for the Arts